 The Michigan Marketing Educators (MME) and Michigan DECA will host a reception and recognition session for all advisors.

-All chaperones attending the conference will also be responsible to assist with conference management and supervision.
+All chaperones attending the conference be responsible to assist with the conference and supervision.
 Please select your preference for the area you would like each of your chaperones to assist with on the registration form.
 All chaperones are required to pay the conference registration fee.